 Designing courses and creating classroom cultures that elevate student learning.

-As part of Lindenwood’s “Diversify the Pride” strategic initiative, the RISE Project aims to enhance the culture of teaching and learning at Lindenwood such that all faculty are working to design courses and create classroom cultures characterized by rigor, inclusiveness, support, and engagement.
+The RISE Project aims to enhance the culture of teaching and learning at Lindenwood such that all faculty are working to design courses and create classroom cultures characterized by rigor, inclusiveness, support, and engagement.
 These pillars provide a framework for effective teaching that can help faculty to elevate learning for a diverse student body.
-Read more about the framework and each pillar and access resources on teaching below.
+Read more about the framework below.

-The multi-year project officially launched in August 2021.
-In the first year, the project focuses on faculty development with the following goals:
+The multi-year project officially launched in August 2021 with the following goals:

 - Establish a shared framework for effective teaching that will serve faculty from all disciplines and students from all groups.